sa-tre/satre-specification/docs/source/pillars/information_governance.md

 ## Governance Requirements

-### Requirements Gathering and Monitoring (Business Process)

-The process of collecting, documenting, and managing the functional and non-functional requirements for the TRE based on the TRE organisation's goals and data assets.
+**Requirements Gathering and Monitoring:** The process of collecting, documenting, and managing the functional and non-functional requirements for the TRE based on the TRE organisation's goals and data assets.

 ```{list-table}
 :header-rows: 1